FREQUENTLY ASKED QUESTIONS

 Is it possible to rent either of the Cafés for a private event?

-The museum is not currently able to accommodate events or large gatherings due to occupancy limitations.
-However, under normal circumstances it is a benefit of Membership at the Benefactor level to reserve either Café Sabarsky or Café Fledermaus for a private event.
-Please call the Membership and Development Department at +1 (212) 994-9491 for more information, and to discuss opportunities to book in the future.
+It is a benefit of Membership at the Benefactor level to reserve either Café Sabarsky or Café Fledermaus for a private event.
+Please call the Membership and Development Department at+1 (212) 994-9491 for more information, and to discuss opportunities to book in the future.

 What are the Book Store and Design Shop hours?

 The Book Store and Design Shop are open to visitors Thursday–Monday, 11 a.m. to 6 p.m.
 The shops are also open online and fulfilling orders 24/7 at shop.neuegalerie.org.

 How do I access the shops?